Why Is My ABS Light On?

 Seeing the ABS light on your dashboard can be alarming.
 Your car’s Anti-lock Braking System (ABS) is crucial for safe stopping—especially in slippery conditions.
 This article explains why the ABS light comes on, what it means, and how e‑CAR can help with fast, accurate repairs.

-5 Common Reasons Your ABS Light Is On
+5 Common Reasons why your ABS Light is on

 1. Faulty Wheel Speed Sensor